Animal (Kesha album): Commercial performance

-In Canada, the album debuted at number one on the Canadian Albums Chart with sales of 16,000, later going on to become the biggest-selling digital album in the country.
+In Canada, the album debuted at number one on the Canadian Albums Chart with sales of 16,000 copies, later going on to become the biggest-selling digital album in the country.
 On the Canadian album year-end chart the album peaked at number 12.
 In May 2011, the album was certified double platinum by the Canadian Recording Industry Association (CRIA) for shipment of 160,000 units.
-The album was released a month later in the United Kingdom and debuted at number eight on the UK Albums Chart with first week sales of 18,723.
+The album was released a month later in the United Kingdom and debuted at number eight on the UK Albums Chart with first week sales of 18,723 copies.

 In Australia, the album debuted at number four, where it stayed consecutively for two weeks before falling to the number five position.
 On the Australian 2010 year-end chart, the album peaked at number 11.
 The album has since been certified double platinum by the Australian Recording Industry Association (ARIA) for sales of 140,000 copies.
-Animal was released on January 11, 2010, in New Zealand and debuted and peaked at number six on RMNZ chart.
-The album was peaked at number 30 on New Zealand 2010 year-end chart.
-It has since been certified Gold by the Recording Industry Association of New Zealand (RMNZ) for sales of 7,500 units.
+Animal was released on January 11, 2010 in New Zealand, and had debuted at its peak position of number six on the RMNZ chart.
+Following the release of Cannibal, the album later re-entered the RMNZ chart at 34 as its reissue Animal + Cannibal, on the date issued November 29, 2010, spending a total of 31 non-consecutive weeks on the chart.
+The album also appeared on the New Zealand 2010 top 50 albums year-end chart, ranking at number 30.
+As of 2021, Animal has since been certified double platinum by the Recording Industry Association of New Zealand (RMNZ) for sales of 30,000 units.
+According to the International Federation of the Phonographic Industry (IFPI), Animal was the seventeenth best-selling album globally of 2010.